Mahavakyas – the big claims

 all 8 Mahavakias – the great claims

-"Thereis an essential identity between man,
+There is an identity at an essential level between man,

 the outside world